baaziznasser/nbsapi/README.md

 Set the Rate of the voice Between -10 and 10

 ### GetVoices
-GetVoices()\
+GetVoices(attrs = "")\
 Get a list of dicts, each item has a voice information\
-so, you can use this list indexes to set the voice, it has the same order.
+so, you can use this list indexes to set the voice, it has the same order.\
+here also you can use attributes to get just the voices you need (take a look to tests folder)

 ### GetAttribute
 GetAttribute(attr (string))\